15 min read

 But he stayed flat against the wall for two more seconds, pressing his palm to the plaster, listening past the voice the way you reach past a dog to check whether the dog is chained.

 Nothing behind it.
 Just her.
-Just the specific gravity of her.

 “Mijo.”
 A softer knock. “Ábreme, por favor.”